 Classes focused on the cultural nuances of a particular subject or subcategory give students the opportunity to ask questions they normally would not feel comfortable sharing.

 Need help formatting your class title and description?
 Click here.

 Subject: English (ESL)

 Description: Practice your English language skills with real-world media and pop culture exercises!
 This interactive English class will challenge you to read and discuss blogs and news articles in the English language.
 Media practice is a proven way to increase your vocabulary while learning about American culture.
 Students can expect to engage in rewarding conversations while learning unexpected new vocabulary words.

 Class Title: Vocal Improvisation: How to Scat Like a Pro

 Description: Explore the fun and inspiring world of vocal improvisation, and learn how to create your own unique scat sounds with fresh techniques.
-A live teacher will guide the class in real time to explain Jazz standards and showcase meaningful improvisation solos.
 Students can expect to learn about the history and culture of vocal improvisation, and how to scat to tell a specific story that matches the emotion and tone of the song.
 Students will practice scat syllables, and will select notes and phrases for a truly original vocal improvisation.